 Manhattanhenge is a Summer Sunset

 Manhattanhenge happens twice in summer.
 It brackets the summer solstice.
-The first days just happen to be around Memorial Day and baseball’s All Star Break.
+The first days just happen to be around Memorial Day and Major League Baseball’s All Star Break.

-The weather is more reliable in July, making it the best Manhattanhenge.
+The weather is warmer and more reliable in July, making it the best Manhattanhenge.

 Reverse Manhattanhenge is a Winter Sunrise